 Most video games these days are about destruction.
 Whether you're slashing, shooting, or blowing something up, you're pretty much doing the same thing: eliminating things from the world.

 And while that can be tons of fun, it can also be nice to build things for a change.
 Some might even call it satisfying.

-While the games we're gathering here aren't all that similar, they have one thing in common: Crafting.
-Often lots of it.
-Most of them also happen to be more laid back than what you see in a lot of games, but this doesn’t apply to all of them.
+The games we're gathering for this article aren't all similar to each other, but they do have one thing in common: crafting.
+Most of them also happen to feature gameplay that's more laid back than what you normally get in a lot of games, which is a double whammy of nice.

 6. LEGO Worlds

 LEGO toys were sort of a physical Minecraft before Minecraft even existed, so it makes sense that LEGO Worlds takes that game's approach with the trademark LEGO presentation.

 This may seem like an easy cash-grab of a game, but it's definitely not.
 There's a lot to do, and you'll have tons of fun creating whatever you want in its procedurally-generated sandbox world.